diwakarindoria/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![left flipped][image7]
 ![right flipped][image7]

 After the collection process, I had 3 times more number of data points.
-I then preprocessed incoming data, centered around zero with small standard deviation (x/127.5 - 1.0) and crop image to only see section with road.
+I then preprocessed incoming data by normalize and cropping the image, centered around zero with small standard deviation (x/127.5 - 1.0) and crop image to only see section with road.
 Images was cropped 50px from top and 20px from bottom.
+All the preprocessing was done in the start model itself.

-I finally get the batch data using the generator function and get randomly shuffled data set and put Y% of the data into a validation set.
+I get randomly shuffled data set and put 20% of the data into a validation set(model.py line 29).
+I used the python generator that provide the batches of data for training and validation of the model. (model.py lines 32, 82)

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 5 as I used 3 to 7 and found that 5 is good to use.
-Till the size of epochs is 5, the training shows good results but after that it stops improving.
+Till the size of epochs is 5, the training and validation shows good results but after that it stops improving.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.